MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture-content.md

 #### Deployment operations

 To build deployment pipelines, you need to provision additional compute to run build agents.
-This architecture isolates the build agents in a separate subnet.
+These resources won't directly impact the runtime availability of the workload but a reliability failure can jeopardize the ability to deploy or service your mission critical environment.
+So, reliability features should be extended to these resources.

+This architecture uses virtual machine scale sets for both build agens and jump boxes (as opposed to single VMs).
+Also, network segmentation is provided through the use of subnets.
 Ingress is restricted to Azure DevOps.

 ## Deploy this architecture